 If you have leftover miso soup with the miso paste already added, heat the miso soup in a pot until hot or right before it starts simmering.
 This is to preserve as much flavor and nutrition in the miso as possible.

 If you haven't added miso paste to the soup yet, you can bring the soup to a boil.
-Then, dissolve the miso paste into the soup like the recipe instructs and enjoy!
+Turn off the heat, then dissolve the miso paste into the soup like the recipe instructs and enjoy!

 FAQ